C2SM/odin-comin/README.md

 	•	Monitoring stations: Extract CH₄ and temperature at ICOS sites with hourly averaging.
 	•	Aircraft flights: Sample ICON along measured flight tracks at model timestep resolution.
 	•	Satellite retrievals: Generate TROPOMI-equivalent XCH₄ with averaging kernels and CAMS extension.

+## Documentation

+The code is commented with Doxygen-comments, so one can compile a documentation on their own with the Doxyfile in documentation

 ## Data & Code Availability